 Iron is not absorbed in the same way as many other vitamins and minerals.
 It is transferred in supplement form or from a food source via a carrier mechanism, at the very bottom of the stomach called the duodenum.
 Most iron supplements get broken down much higher up in the tummy.
-This leads to two things, gut irritation and all the nasty side effects such as indigestion, heartburn, and constipation AND not actually absorbing most of the iron supplement.
+This leads to two things: gut irritation and all the nasty side effects such as indigestion, heartburn and constipation AND not actually absorbing most of the iron supplement.

 Best iron supplement for pregnancy

 Why is Active Iron so good?
-Its iron content is wrapped in a whey protein covering, which means it doesn’t get broken down absorbed until it’s in the exact right place- the duodenum.
+Its iron content is wrapped in a whey protein covering, which means it doesn’t get broken down and absorbed until it’s in the exact right place- the duodenum.